gladly-team/tab-cmp/README.md

 ## Why This Package Exists

 There are two reasons we aren't simply relying on another vanilla, third-party CMP:
-* **Iframe support:** Our app often loads within a cross-domain iframe in the new tab page extension.
+* **iframe support:** Our app often loads within a cross-domain iframe in the new tab page extension.
 We need the CMP to work normally in the iframe as it would on a top frame.
 * **Speed:** Third-party CMPs can take 100s of milliseconds to load and respond, which delays ad requests.
 The nature of our app requires the CMP to be faster.

 If a third-party CMP can support these needs, we can consider deprecating this module.